timyiu478/concurrenct-webserver/README.md

 ## Test the multithreading  with `httperf` and `spin.cgi`

 We use `httperf` to simulate multiple clients making requests to the server.
-Since the `spin.cgi` script is designed to take a 1 second pause, we can use it to test the server's ability to handle concurrent requests.
+Since the `spin.cgi` script is designed to take a 1 second pause, we can use it to test the server's ability to handle concurrent requests (while the thread issuing the I/O request suspends for waiting the I/O to complete, other threads can run, thus enabling the server to make progress).
 We test the following server configurations:

 1. 100 threads with max 1000 connections
 2. 10 threads with max 1000 connections